mblwhoi/drupal_faceted_search/README.txt

 - A view's "Title", "Use pager", and "Empty text" options are ignored under Faceted Search.
-However, the view's "Nodes per page" option will properly determine how many search results are shown per page.
+However, the view's "Nodes per page" option will properly determine how many search results are shown per page when it is greater than zero.

 Known issues: